 What happens when elder abuse/neglect is reported?

-Upon receiving a report of abuse, material abuse, neglect or self-neglect, the Area Agency on Aging of Dane County, Elder Abuse/Neglect unit will conduct an investigation of the reported abuse.
+Upon receiving a report of abuse, material abuse, neglect or self-neglect, the Adult Protective Services, Elder Abuse/Neglect unit will conduct an investigation of the reported abuse.
 The initial goal of an investigation is to verify the safety of the elder person and to inform them of their rights under the state elder abuse laws.
 The scope of the investigation may include the following:

 - A visit to the elder person’s residence.